DukeLearningInnovation/kits/readme.md

 # Hypothesis
 What is each hypothesis and what are the baked in assumptions that would be detrimental if wrong?

+* We hear a lot about the the cognitive load that taking 5 courses taught 5 different ways on 5 different tech stacks has on students, how does this affect that?

 ## What do we need to know that we don't know?